 We arrive early on day 4 into Hue, once the imperial capital of Vietnam.
 After checking in to our hotel, we start our day with a visit to the wonderful Tien Mu Pagoda.
 Built over 400 years ago, and at seven stories high, Tien Mu is still the tallest and perhaps the most elegant pagoda in Vietnam.
 We then visit a tomb of one of Vietnam’s former emperors.
 These tombs are extremely ornate and embrace the concept of Feng Shui.
 Afterwards, you may choose to enjoy a vegetarian lunch at a local nunnery and there are various options to head out by bike to explore the local countryside.
 Please ask your CEO for more information.
 In the evening, take the chance to try some local Hue specialties such as banh khoai (Hue savoury pancakes), and banh bot loc boc tom thit (thin rice paper filled with meat and shrimp).
 You might want to wash it all down with a Hue beer.
 Yum!
 Our accommodation tonight is centrally located in the main street of Hue.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 A swimming pool and wifi are also available.

 This morning we’ll start our day touring the wonderful ruins of the Imperial Citadel, from where the whole of Vietnam was once ruled.
 You’ll enjoy exploring the many palaces and gateways, courtyards and gardens of this beautiful complex and of course hearing the stories of the emperors who once lived here.
 In the late morning we begin our drive to Hoi An.
 After crossing over the Hai Van Pass, with fantastic views in all directions, we will stop at Lang Co Beach, arriving in Hoi An in the afternoon for our three night stay.
-Once known as Faifo, Hoi An was an important trading town with strong south Chinese influence and connections.
+Enjoy a tasty cooking class with oodles of noodles (more than 26 types!).
+Run by Planeterra Foundation partners STREETS International, the class was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
 You can take a walking tour of this living museum which includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
+Opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.
 Hoi An is also a shopping mecca for tourists in the region.
 Tailors can produce virtually anything overnight, with clothing, silk lanterns, lacquer ware and many other crafts abound.
 For sun worshipers, Cua Dai Beach is only 4kms from town and it is an easy bicycle ride to reach.
 We overnight three nights in a Hoi An.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a public computer are available in the lobby.
 The hotel also has a swimming pool to relax beside.
 Approx travel time: Private transport Hue to Hoi An: 4 hours

 Days 20-21 Ho Chi Minh City (2B)